dotnet/AspNetCore.Docs/aspnetcore/fundamentals/dependency-injection.md

 An `OperationService` is registered that depends on each of the other `Operation` types.
 When `OperationService` is requested via dependency injection, it receives either a new instance of each service or an existing instance based on the lifetime of the dependent service.

-* If transient services are created when requested, the `OperationId` of the `IOperationTransient` service is different than the `OperationId` of the `OperationService`. `OperationService` receives a new instance of the `IOperationTransient` class.
+* When transient services are created when requested from the container, the `OperationId` of the `IOperationTransient` service is different than the `OperationId` of the `OperationService`. `OperationService` receives a new instance of the `IOperationTransient` class.
 The new instance yields a different `OperationId`.
-* If scoped services are created per request, the `OperationId` of the `IOperationScoped` service is the same as that of `OperationService` within a request.
-Across requests, both services share a different `OperationId` value.
+* When scoped services are created per client request, the `OperationId` of the `IOperationScoped` service is the same as that of `OperationService` within a client request.
+Across client requests, both services share a different `OperationId` value.
-* If singleton and singleton-instance services are created once and used across all requests and all services, the `OperationId` is constant across all service requests.
+* When singleton and singleton-instance services are created once and used across all client requests and all services, the `OperationId` is constant across all service requests.

 ::: moniker range=">= aspnetcore-2.1"